Congratulations on Joining the Association of Pediatric Program Directors

 In 2012, APPD launched the APPD Leadership in Educational Academic Development (APPD LEAD) program, providing a unique opportunity for pediatric academic leaders in medical education to engage and learn from seasoned program directors, pediatric educators and other national leaders in pediatrics.
 The LEAD curriculum focuses on organizational leadership, competency-based curriculum development, faculty development, residency and fellowship program administration, scholarship and career development.
 The curriculum is paced over three educational conferences, with additional group activities, readings and project work expected between conferences.

 The APPD has multiple opportunities to submit workshops and presentations.
-The online Share Warehouse provides a venue to disseminate curricular work and generates reports of an authors' work downloaded by others.
 We also have programming to help with publication of your work and representation on the Editorial Board of the Journal of the Academic Pediatric Association (APA).

 Mentorship is available both informally in regional and national meeting networking and through a formal APPD mentorship program.

-The APPD has workshops (now called "enhanced learning sessions") during the national Spring Meeting.
-Calls for proposals are sent out and posted online in late-summer to early-fall.
+The APPD has workshops (now called "Enhanced Learning Sessions") during the national Spring Meeting.
+Calls for proposals are sent out and posted online early-fall.
 New or old members are encouraged to apply and collaboration on presentations is emphasized.
 See past meeting programs posted online for examples.

 The Research and Scholarship Learning Community provides a good way to learn about educational scholarly activities.
 In addition, regional members often collaborate on projects.
 Many workshops dedicated to research design, implementation, measurement, and publication are included during the APPD Annual Spring Meeting.
 Scientific sessions at meetings highlight some of the excellent work done in a variety of educational arenas.